mcu-tools/mcuboot/docs/imgtool.md

 and will be a small power of two.
 By default, the Zephyr build system will already prepended a zeroed header to the image.
 If another build system is in use that does not automatically add this zeroed header, `--pad-header` can be passed and the `--header-size` will be added by imgtool.
+If `--pad-header` is used with an Intel Hex file, `--header-size` bytes will be subtracted from the load address (in Intel Hex terms, the Extended Linear Address record) to adjust for the new bytes prepended to the file.
+The load address of all data existing in the file should not change.

 The `--slot-size` argument is required and used to check that the firmware does not overflow into the swap status area (metadata).
 If swap upgrades are